Ph.D. in Public Policy Program Admissions

 Note: GRE score results must be fewer than five years old at the time of submission to be considered valid.
 TOEFL scores must be fewer than two years old at the time of submission.
 More information regarding required tests can be found here.

 3. Letters of Recommendation: Three recommendation letters are required.
 When completing the online application you will have an opportunity to provide the names and email addresses of your recommenders.
 Upon submission of your application, your recommenders will be sent an email which contains information for them to submit their letters through an electronic system or to directly upload their written letter to your application file.
-To use this system, you must waive your rights to access these letters when you complete your application.
 Additional recommenders may be added by visiting the Application Status Check page.
 Click on the link that says "Manage your recommendation requests", which is located under all of your recommenders names.
 If you failed to enter your recommenders' names and email addresses on the online application, you must do so by sending an email with that information to firstname.lastname@example.org.
 Alternatively, recommenders may submit their letters directly to the LBJ School via email (email@example.com) or by postal mail.
 These two methods are not recommended as they may cause an extensive delay in processing your application.

 4. Current resume or CV: Upload your current resume or CV here.
 The system will only accept documents that are in PDF format.
 You should include your name and page number on each page of your resume.

-5. Statement of Purpose Essay: Your essay should also be uploaded to your file online using the same method described for the resume/CV.
-Do not submit your essay using the ApplyTexas.org application.
+5. Statement of Purpose Essay: Your essay should be uploaded to your online file using the same method described for the resume/CV.
+Do not submit your essay using the ApplyTexas.org application form.
 A document in standard essay format is required.
 There are no specific, strict formatting requirements (font, length, spacing, etc.), but please try to keep it under the equivalent of three double-spaced pages in normal 12-point font.

 6. A proposed program of study of no more than 2 single-spaced pages identifying specific areas of research, potential dissertation topics, types of courses that would fit into your overall plan, and the works of individual professors that seem most relevant to your policy interests; uploaded by applicant.
 Upload this document in PDF format to your file using the links posted above.